Ford 335 engine: Overview

-The 335-series V8s were overhead valve pushrod V8 engines that used a short-skirt engine block.
-This family of engines incorporated design features used on the 385 big-block series, including the canted valve layout, the valve train design, and thin-wall casting technology.
+The 335-series V8s were overhead valve V8 engines that used a unique short-skirt engine block that was both longer and heavier than that of the existing Ford small block V8.
+The 335 series incorporated features used on the 385 big-block series, including the canted valve layout, the valve train design, and thin-wall casting technology.
 All 335 series V8s had free breathing, large-port canted valve heads with a rugged engine block.
-These engines use a shallow poly angle combustion chamber rather than the wedge style used on the Windsor V8 engines.
-The 335 engines use large main-bearing caps, with four-bolt attachment on some versions.
-All 335 series are cast with provisions for four-bolt main bearing caps to be added through modification.
+These engines use a shallow poly angle combustion chamber rather than the wedge style used on the small blocks.
+The 335 engines use large main-bearing caps, with two-bolt as standard and four-bolt added on some performance versions.

 The first engine in the 335 series was introduced in late 1969 as the 351C.
-In the third quarter of 1970, the 400 was introduced to the passenger car lines.
+The 400 cu in appeared in the third quarter of 1970, which raised deck height from 9.206 in and tall deck 10.297 in to accommodate a longer stroke, and used larger main bearings for additional strength.
+This was similar to the changes made to convert a 302 Small Block to the 351 Windsor.

 For the 1975 model year the 351M replaced the 351C in North American markets.
 Initially Ford of Australia imported US made 351C engines.
-However by November 1971, Ford of Australia began to manufacture the 351C locally at the Geelong Foundry.
+However, by November 1971, Ford of Australia began to manufacture the 351C locally at the Geelong Foundry.
 This engine was very similar to the American counterpart and remained in production until December 1981.
 Ford of Australia also produced a smaller 302C alongside the 351C, which was exclusive to the Australian market.